 - Brown Sugar: I usually substitute coconut sugar here.
 I love the rich flavor that the coconut sugar adds to this marinade.

-PRO-TIP: Assemble the marinade and the dressing at the same time.
-I set up my jar and place a freezer bag (or 2) in a bowl so that you can add similar ingredients together.
-This is definitely a pro-tip but it will save you a ton of time.
+PRO TIP: Assemble the marinade and the dressing at the same time.
+I set up a Mason jar and place a freezer bag (or two) in a bowl next to it on the counter so that I can add similar ingredients together.
+This is definitely a pro tip, but it will save you a ton of time.

 - Two teaspoons of garlic in the bag and then two teaspoons of garlic in the jar.